Tomorrow Beauty, treatments with scientifically proven effectiveness,

 Foods rich in iron

-Iron is an essential mineral for our body.
-It participates in the oxygenation of cells and promotes energy production.
+Iron is an essential mineral for our bodies.
+It contributes to cell oxygenation and promotes energy production.
 The following foods are particularly rich in iron:

-- Red meats : they represent a major source of haem iron, easily assimilated by the body.
+• Red meats : they represent a major source of heme iron, easily assimilated by the body.

-- Green vegetables : spinach, watercress and parsley are interesting sources of non-heme iron.
+• Green vegetables : spinach, watercress and parsley are good sources of non-heme iron.

-- Legumes : lentils, chickpeas and red beans contain a good proportion of iron.
+• Legumes : lentils, chickpeas and kidney beans contain a good proportion of iron.

-To optimize the absorption of non-heme iron found in green vegetables, legumes and grains, consider consuming these foods in combination with a source of vitamin C.
+To optimize the absorption of non-heme iron found in green vegetables, legumes, and grains, consider eating these foods in combination with a source of vitamin C.

 Foods rich in magnesium

 Magnesium, an essential mineral, plays a key role in energy production.
-To benefit from its benefits, you can include foods rich in magnesium in your diet.
+To reap its benefits, you can incorporate magnesium-rich foods into your diet.

-- Finally, certain dried fruits such as dried bananas, figs or dried apricots can be consumed for their magnesium content.
+• Finally, certain dried fruits such as dried bananas, figs or dried apricots can be eaten for their magnesium content.

 It is also possible to find magnesium in less common foods such as periwinkles or sardines in oil.